-Circumcision - It is important to help your son understand the difference between being circumcised or not.
-During gym class or in the bathrooms at school he may see that there is a difference.
+Circumcision - It is important to help your male students understand the difference between being circumcised or not.
+During gym class or in the bathrooms at school they may see that there is a difference.
 An explanation will help to alleviate any concern.